-To protect and connect forests and promote the safe passage of wildlife throughout the Northeast – from the Hudson Valley to Canada.
+To protect and connect forests and promote the safe passage of wildlife from the Hudson Valley to Canada.

-To protect an additional 250,000 acres of forest habitat with an estimated 500 linkages between them by 2040.
-Preserving forests and the linkages between them helps us form corridor that can facilitate the movement of plants and animals between core forest areas.
+To protect at least 50% of each core forest and one secure linkage connecting each core totaling an additional 250,000 acres of forest habitat with an estimated 500 linkages between them by 2040.
+Preserving forests and the linkages between them helps us form a forest corridor that can facilitate the movement of plants and animals as the climate changes.

 It’s a BIG idea — that we can reconnect the woodlands, fields, and wetlands of a vast wildlife corridor that passes through the heart of the Housatonic River Valley from the Hudson Valley to the forests of Canada.
 It brings together conservation partners in Connecticut, Massachusetts, New York, and Vermont at an unprecedented scale.
-Through our combined efforts to reconnect and conserve forests, we aim to facilitate the movement of plants and animals between core forest areas and offset the impacts of climate change and escalating development.
 Together, we can realize a shared vision that connects us to the places we love and the wildlife we share this land with.

 To learn more, please visit our Story Map.